mikeysklar/bubby/README.md

 * white space is blue (inner thumb)
 * alpha characters are green (center thumb)
 * numerics are yellow (outer thumb)

+* akmnos22 has a [great chord reference chart in CSV format](docs/manualmap_chords.csv) the core 64 chords.
+There 69 with ones I added above.

 Typing Speed